Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 James Watkins III

 But what if the financial advisor doesn’t want to tell their client everything?
-What if they are getting money or some other incentive from the investment manager or their own firm to promote one fund over another?
-After all, there are 105 large cap growth funds available, according to Morningstar, so which one is best suited for the client?
+What if they get money or some other incentive from the investment manager or their firm to promote one fund over another?
+After all, there are 105 large-cap growth funds available, according to Morningstar, so which one is best suited for the client?

 This poses a problem.
-But the financial services industry that promotes the interests of its own advisors, planners and most importantly, itself, has another response.
-This brings us to the second standard, “the so-called “suitability” standard, that allows a financial advisor to put their interests, as well as those of any broker-dealer that they work with, before those of their customers.
+However, the financial services industry, which promotes the interests of its advisors, planners, and, most importantly, has another response.
+This brings us to the second standard, “the so-called “suitability” standard, that allows a financial advisor to put their interests, as well as those of any broker-dealer they work with, before those of their customers.

 “The suitability standard does not require a financial advisor to make the full disclosure required under the fiduciary standard, thereby allowing an adviser to conceal situations where an advisor is providing advice which is based on the financial benefit that the advisor will receive and is knowingly recommending actions that the advisor knows are not in the customer’s best interests at all.
 This is the standard that most stockbrokers operate under,” Watkins said.

-So here is the situation: If you are investing in a 401(k) or in an individual or family portfolio, you can get honest or less-honest advice.
+So here is the situation: If you invest in a 401(k) or an individual or family portfolio, you can get honest or less-honest advice.

-Ironically, you pay more for the less honest advice, since you are being charged a higher fee, in most cases.
-If this happens, you should make sure your advisor is taking you out to steak dinners weekly.
+Ironically, you pay more for the less honest advice since you are usually charged a higher fee.
+If this happens, you should ensure your advisor takes you to steak dinners weekly.

-But there are two other problems: First, when you pay for advice under the suitability standard, you will invariably be investing in an actively managed fund.
+However, there are two other problems: First, when you pay for advice under the suitability standard, you will invariably invest in an actively managed fund.
 These funds are sold using a few hot buttons: the manager is a great stock picker and can bench press his weight.
-Or, active funds are nimble and can quickly respond to any market gyration to buffer the losses on the downside and move faster to capture them on the upside.
-Studies say this is not true, but the sales people continue to use the old pitch.
+Active funds are handy and can quickly respond to any market gyration to buffer the losses on the downside and move faster to capture them on the upside.
+Studies say this is untrue, but the salespeople continue using the old pitch.

-So how is one firm handing the problem of presenting less-than-honest advice?
+So, how is one firm handling the problem of presenting less-than-honest advice?

-When I worked in the industry, the internal wholesalers would cherry pick some data that showed how our funds would rebound faster than some other laggard.
-This “time to recovery” chart was used against enemy funds A, B, and C to make our funds look good, but they were often too short-term to be valid.
+When I worked in the industry, the internal wholesalers would cherry-pick data showing how our funds would rebound faster than some other laggard.
+This “time to recovery” chart was used against enemy funds A, B, and C to make our funds look good, but it was often too short-term to be valid.

 How 401(k) Fees Destroy Wealth

-Worse, they intentionally avoided the argument that passively managed index funds have consistently beat actively managed funds in almost every academic study ever done.
+Worse, they intentionally avoided the argument that passively managed index funds have consistently outperformed actively managed funds in almost every academic study.

 Asking Advisors to Earn Their Money

-Aside from just picking mutual funds, advisors are charged with making asset allocation and portfolio optimization decisions.
-They has been huge advances in automating this process (the rise of robo-advisors, for instance) that can make it harder for investors to suffer excessive market losses.
-But if you are a client who has an advisor who is working under the suitability standard, your advisor should be explaining how all of your different stock and bond investments behave in a declining and appreciating markets.
+Aside from just picking mutual funds, advisors make asset allocation and portfolio optimization decisions.
+There have been considerable advances in automating this process (the rise of robo-advisors, for instance) that can make it harder for investors to suffer excessive market losses.
+But suppose you are a client with an advisor working under the suitability standard.
+Your advisor should explain how your different stock and bond investments behave in declining and appreciating markets.
 To do this honestly, your advisor should adopt the fiduciary standard.

-When it comes to index, or passively managed funds versus actively managed mutual funds, the research is overwhelming.
-As attorney and fiduciary advocate James Watkins of Investsense, explains in this post:
+There is overwhelming research regarding index or passively managed funds versus actively managed mutual funds.
+As an attorney and fiduciary advocate, James Watkins of Investsense explains in this post:

 • “Approximately eighty-five percent of actively-managed mutual funds underperform their relevant index over the long-term ;(2)